backupbrew/switchbrew/HID services.md

   - **ExpectVersionInfo.csv** - List in the format
     "\[device\],\[type\],\[version\]" where "device" can be "JoyLeft",
-    "JoyRight", "FullKey" or "Palma", "type" can be "BT", "MCU" or "USB" and "version" is the hexadecimal representation of the firmware file's version.
+    "JoyRight", "FullKey", "Palma" or "Handheld", "type" can be "BT", "MCU", "USB" or "SioH" and "version" is the hexadecimal representation of the firmware file's version.
   - **FirmwareInfo.csv** - List in the format
     "\[device\],\[type\],\[version\],\[file\]" where "device", "type"
     and "version" should match the values from "ExpectVersionInfo" and